usnistgov/frvt/1N_2018/validation/README.txt

 download and prepare the remainder of the images required for validation.
 Your machine must have access to the Internet in order to download the images.

-NOTE: The validation images are used for the sole purpose of validation/stress-testing and are not necessarily representative of actual test data that will be used to evaluate the implementations.
+NOTE: The validation images are used for the sole purpose of validation/stress-testing the algorithm and are not necessarily representative of actual test data that will be used to evaluate the implementations.

 ===============================
 Validation and Submission Preparation